PlatformLab/RAMCloud/README.md

 ```bash
 obj.nanolog/decompressor ramcloud.log.compressed
 ```
+*Note: Though ```NANO_LOG``` can be used directly _within_ the RAMCloud sources, it cannot be used in the client sources.
+If the client does wish to use NanoLog, it will have to integrate with [NanoLog](https://github.com/PlatformLab/NanoLog) itself.

 ### Replacing the Built-In RAMCloud Logger
 NanoLog can also be configured to replace most of RAMCloud's built-in functionality.
 More specifically, it can replace all ```RAMCLOUD_LOG``` macros with an invocation to NanoLog's API instead.